Bridge the Gap Between the Lab and the Clinic

 Students must have completed the courses in the Certificate in Basic Bioscience or be able to demonstrate equivalent background in molecular and cellular biology, basic statistics and basic knowledge of all stages of pharmaceutical development.

 If you're not a native English speaker, you’ll need to have at least basic English language skills to enroll.
 To learn more, see English Language Proficiency Requirements.

-Half the class meetings are conducted in a live online webinar meeting room.
-Students must have reliable access to a computer (Mac or PC) with a recent operating system, current Web browser (Internet Explorer or Firefox), and a high-speed Internet connection, along with a phone (landline or cell).
-Some classes use Voice over Internet Protocol and require a headset with a built-in microphone.
-Some courses require a wireless-enabled laptop to complete in-class assignments and online exams.
+All class meetings are conducted in a live online webinar meeting room.
+Students must have reliable access to a computer (Mac or PC) with a recent operating system, current Web browser and a high-speed Internet connection.
+Classes use Voice over Internet Protocol and require a headset with a built-in microphone.

 You earn the certificate by regularly attending class and successfully completing all required courses.
 For more information, see Completing Your Program.